Load shedding

 In South Africa, load shedding has become a recurring phenomenon since December 2014.
 Although initially limited to a few hours during the evening rush hour, it is now a daily reality.
 This has a direct impact on the economy: the growth forecast has been revised down to just 2%, down from previous forecasts.

 Companies in the manufacturing industry, which rely heavily on a stable power supply, suffer production losses and higher production costs.
-As power outages become more common, manufacturers, business owners and consumers are forced to look for alternatives, such as backup generators or battery storage systems.
+As power outages become more common, you as a manufacturer, business owner or consumer are forced to look for alternatives, such as backup generators or battery storage systems.

 These investments in emergency solutions add cost and complexity.

-Meanwhile, the uncertain energy supply continues not only to hinder growth and innovation, but also to undermine overall confidence in the country's infrastructure.
+Meanwhile, the uncertain energy supply continues to not only hinder growth and innovation, but also undermine overall confidence in the country's infrastructure.

 The role of Eskom